US to offer economic benefits for countries hosting migrants, shore up supply chains

 The Biden administration has called on the U.S. Congress to provide additional funds for border security, including money to pay other countries to deport migrants.
 Panama has expressed interest in expanding migrant screening and deportations if funds become available, the official said.

-(Reporting by Ted Hesson in Washington; Editing by Mica Rosenberg, David Gregorio and Lincoln Feast.)
+(Reporting by Ted Hesson and Andrea Shalal in Washington; Editing by Mica Rosenberg, David Gregorio, Lincoln Feast and Mark Porter)

 ((Ted.Hesson@thomsonreuters.com; 202-450-8633;))